widberg/tmpl/README.md

 ```

 ## Replacement Macros
 A replacement macro is denoted by a $ followed by a series of one or more digits, an individual alphabetical character, or a string of one or more alphanumeric characters enclosed in a pair of parentheses.
-Replacement macros in the template file will be replaced with a coresponding value in the output file.
+Replacement macros in the template file will be replaced with a corresponding value in the output file.
 File names and directory names will be evaluated for replacement macros as well.
 The two types of replacement macro are listed bellow.

 ### Indexes
 Any replacement macro beginning with a numerical digit will be interpreted as an index.
-Each index is replaced by the argument passed to tmpl in that possition following the output path.
-The fist argument following the output path is denoted by index 0.
+Each index is replaced by the argument passed to tmpl in that position following the output path.
+The first argument following the output path is denoted by index 0.
 Following argument indexes sequentially increment by 1.

 ### Token
 Any replacement macro that matches a string bellow will be replaced with the described value.
 Tokens are case sensitive.